angela1C/Data-Representation-Project-2020/README.md

 ## Notes on further development.

-The application could be improved by using less HTML pages and having the ability to search for tags, package names and publishers on the same page so that the user can see the search terms that can be used to search for actual datasets URLS using the package_search api action.
+The application could be improved by using less HTML pages and having the ability to search for tags, package names and publishers on the same page so that the user can see the search terms that can be used to search for actual datasets URLS using the `package_search` API action.
 The webpage designs could be much better.
-This was my first time doing anything like this and I wanted to spend more time working on getting the application to do what I wanted it to do...
+This was my first time doing anything like this and I wanted to spend more time working on getting the application to do what I wanted it to do.

 The `searchDAO` file could catch more data from the results key in the returned JSON data such as the theme and contact details.
 Additional details could be added to the database tables.
 Additional filters could be used on the tables displayed on the webpages.

-Additional python scripts to download data to csv and excel format are available in another repository as are scripts that use the other api action calls such as `package_show`, `tag_show`, `organization_show` and `resource_search`.
+Additional Python scripts to download data to csv and excel format are available in another repository as are scripts that use the other API action calls such as `package_show`, `tag_show`, `organization_show` and `resource_search`.

 The `package_show` action call could be used to get more details about the datasets and to cross reference with other tables using the package_id key.
 Likewise with the `organization_show` action to get more details about a publisher and `tag_show` to get more details about a tag.
-The `resource_search` api action call could also be incorporated into the web application.
-This also provides links to the dataset urls and might have better names and descriptions available than using the `package_search` api action.
+The `resource_search` API action call could also be incorporated into the web application.
+This also provides links to the dataset URLs and might have better names and descriptions available than using the `package_search` API action.

-I hope to get the application working on PythonAnywhere.com at some stage in January.
+---

 ## References